-- 1. Much of what you learn will be assimilated via discussion and feedback on your work from me and your peers, in both lecture and tutorial.
+1. Much of what you learn will be assimilated via discussion and feedback on your work from me and your peers, in both lecture and tutorial.
 Therefore, attendance and participation are absolutely crucial in both lecture and tutorial.
 You must participate in discussions, as well as the presentation of your exercises and projects.
 For most of the course, you will be presenting your work in tutorials for evaluation and discussion, and for this reason your attendance in tutorials is all the more essential.
 Failure to attend tutorials will lead to you not receiving credit for your homework.
 Do not take this course if you cannot commit to attending all the tutorials.
-Absences will only be excused if you provide medical documentation. - 2.
-Final project: A fixed media work, in any style, of 3-4 minutes.
-We will explore the assignment in detail as the course progresses.
-Attendance at final concert in on Monday, July 18, at 7:00PM is mandatory (location TBD).
-Do not take the course if you can't attend this concert. - 3.
-Written assignment: 2-page written review and analysis of a piece of electronic music, chosen from an album/playlist to be assigned.
+Absences will only be excused if you provide medical documentation.

+2. Midterm project: composition of a work of musique concrète, with a duration of 2-3 minutes.